5 Ways Farmers Can Get Ready for Tax Season

 5. Keep supporting items for your tax return

-For this fifth step, the good news is you really don’t have to do much of anything!
+For this last step, the good news is you really don’t have to do much of anything!
 This is what the IRS would tell us: “You must keep your business records available at all times for inspection…If the IRS examines any of your tax returns, you may be asked to explain the items reported.
 A complete set of records will assist in the examination.”
 File paper items in a place for safekeeping and organize corresponding digital files as well.
 This way, you’ll have the information if you need to access it in the future.

 Here are some of the important tax deadlines directly from the IRS for farmers to remember going into 2023: